wxgao33/xMarkerFinder/README.md

 (iv)  Choose a preferable layout type to form the basic network and press the “stop” button when the network becomes stable (Fruchterman Reingold style is recommended).
 <img width="415" alt="image" src="https://user-images.githubusercontent.com/54845977/171319813-0fed579e-6c7d-4581-bf7e-174aa8d391e1.png">
-(v)  For further optimization of the network, appearances of nodes and edges should be adjusted according to users’ need, as well as the labels of nodes.
+(v)  For further optimization of the network, the appearances of nodes and edges should be adjusted according to users’ needs, as well as the labels of nodes.
 <img width="415" alt="image" src="https://user-images.githubusercontent.com/54845977/171319835-a572168e-fad4-47d0-a03b-16b528c99d54.png">

 #### 12. Multi-omics correlation.
-If users have multi-omics or multidimensional microbial profiles of the same dataset, the correlation between different omics or dimensions are calculated via HAllA.
+If users have multi-omics or multidimensional microbial profiles of the same dataset, the correlation between different omics or dimensions is calculated via HAllA.
 ```
 $ ./12_Multi_omics_correlation.sh -W /workplace/ -i microbial_abundance_1.txt -d microbial_abundance_2.txt -o TEST
 ```